openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	minDistance = 10;
 	currentlyAddingPoints = false;

-Now that we have our variables we can start dealing with the mouse button press events inside the `mousePressed()` function:
+Now that we have our variables we can start dealing with the mouse button press events inside the `mousePressed(...)` function:

 	if (button == OF_MOUSE_BUTTON_LEFT) {
 		leftMouseButtonPressed = true;